jcerna03/PetWeb.NET.7.CQRS/README.md

 - RESTful API with implementation of read and write operations to a local sql database applying CQRS concepts with MediatR and Dapper

 ## Clean Architecture - Hexagonal Architecture
-## Net 7 C# 11 - CQRS Pattern with MediatR 12 and Dapper 2
+## NET 7 C# 11 - CQRS Pattern with MediatR 12 and Dapper 2

 ### Read operations with Pagination: